 By the 1870s, life in the Wright family was already changing.
 In December 1870, eldest daughter Estella married George W. Crampton, a native of Vermont.
 Son George S. went to Charlestown around 1872 to go to high school.
 Daughter Effie attended grammar school in West Acton, but she eventually graduated from Charlestown High School as well.

-In November 1873, George C. Wright was elected to represent Acton, Wayland, and Sudbury in the Nineteenth Middlesex District.
+In November 1873, George C. Wright was nominated as a Republican to represent Acton, Wayland, and Sudbury in the Nineteenth Middlesex District.
+He did not seek the nomination.
+The contest was between three candidates including a Democrat and a Prohibition candidate.
+George C. won by a plurality of 30 votes.
 The newly elected Representative hosted a celebration, attended by nearly a hundred people, at his “attractive residence.”
 (Boston Journal, Nov.
 14, 1873, p.
 2) According to his obituary (Concord Enterprise, July 20, 1910, p.
 8), “Though a Republican in politics, Mr. Wright has never hesitated to work and vote for principles, not party.”

 In 1877, for reasons that were never discussed in histories, Hayward & Co. merged with a well-known competitor to become Dwinell, Hayward & Co.
 The principals of the new business were James F. Dwinell, Martin Hayward and George C. Wright, all later pictured in Ukers’ 1922 All About Coffee as pioneer coffee roasters. (p.
 500) The new company operated at 1 and 3 Hamilton St. in Boston (at the corner of Wendell).
 In addition to coffee, they also sold “absolutely pure spices.”
 George C.’s son George S. Wright, after a post-graduate year of education, went to work for the new firm that became the largest coffee and spice house in New England.
 Susan’s brother Silas Davis left and joined with two other former employees of Hayward & Co. to form a new coffee and spice partnership that operated at the old Hayward & Co. site.